opendesigndev/open-design-engine/README.md

 ## Maintainer guidelines

 - The version of ODE is defined in [vcpkg.json](vcpkg.json) and automatically parsed from this file for other purposes.
 - Some committed files are machine-generated.
-They are only in from submodules.
+These are marked as such at the beginning.
+Do not modify any generated files by hand and make sure they are up-to-date before committing.
-- All commit messages must be capitalized
+- All commit messages must be capitalized.
 - You may run [repo-check.py](repo-check.py) to check if the repository content is in a state that can be committed.

 ## Project module hierarchy